Share

 - Percentage Limit: Up to 10% of your gross income or 25% of your disposable earnings, whichever is less.

 Understanding your rights can help you manage and potentially reduce the impact of wage garnishment on your finances.
+It can also help prevent you from getting bullied.

 Steps to Take Before Pursuing Debt Relief